mcs07/MolVS/docs/source/guide/validate.rst

 The MolVS :class:`~molvs.metal.Validator` provides a way to identify and log unusual and potentially troublesome characteristics of a molecule.

+The validation process makes no actual changes to a molecule – that is left to the standardization process, which fixes many of the issues identified through validation.
+There is no real requirement to validate a molecule before or after standardizing it - the process simply provides additional information about potential problems.

 Validating a molecule
 ---------------------